thisisjoonlim/dsdocs/docs/readings/blogs/blogs.md

 # Blogs
 {: .no_toc }

+## Introduction

-We found that Blog is one of the most efficient tools, if not the most, to gain knowledge of technical and non-technical topics and stay up to date with the latest changes in the industry.
+Blog is one of the most efficient tools, if not the most, to gain knowledge of technical and non-technical topics and stay up to date with the latest changes in the industry.
 This section provides our thoughts and summaries on quality blog posts for people pursuing a data science career.
 We cover various topics, including technical matters such as artificial intelligence, statistics, and experimentation, and non-technical matters, such as leadership, management, and productivity.

 ---